(Updated Nov. 8, 2024)

 Will to win

-Acquired along with pitchers Paul Toth and Jack Spring by the Cardinals from the Cubs for pitchers Ernie Broglio and Bobby Shantz and outfielder Doug Clemens on June 15, 1964, Brock sparked the Cardinals to two World Series titles (1964 and 1967) and three NL pennants.
+Acquired along with pitchers Paul Toth and Jack Spring from the Cubs for pitchers Ernie Broglio and Bobby Shantz and outfielder Doug Clemens on June 15, 1964, Brock sparked the Cardinals to two World Series titles (1964 and 1967) and three National League pennants.

 “He was a hard worker,” Bing Devine, the Cardinals general manager who made the trade, said to the Associated Press.
 “He worked very hard to become the expert base stealer he was.
 The base stealing is the dramatic thing about him, but he was an all-around ballplayer.”